nusco/cuukie/README.markdown

     cucumber --format cuukie CUUKIE_SERVER=http://my.server:4570

 This stuff is useful if you want to put the Cuukie server on your build machine.
 For more options:

-    cuukie --server
+    cuukie --help

 Enjoy!